I Was Wrong About How I Spend My Coding Time

 The key is finding a method that works automatically without adding friction to your workflow.
 Manual tracking often fails because it interrupts flow state.

-About this post: Based on my personal tracking data and industry research on developer productivity.
+About this post: Based on 30 days of personal tracking data while building FlouState (54.2 hours tracked, 417 coding sessions).
 Your patterns may vary, but the perception gap is universal - try tracking your own time to see!